Kotter's 8-Step Change Model

 Leaders should take every opportunity to discuss the changes with any individual followers or employees, accepting any concerns or issues on board and integrating them into planning considerations.

-The new vision needs to be integrated into activities of all individuals across the organisation, so if any one individual does not accept it, then it can lead to issues with synchronisation and cooperation.
+The new vision needs to be integrated into the activities of all individuals across the organisation, so if any individual does not accept it, then it can lead to issues with synchronisation and cooperation within and between teams.

 5. Empower Others to Enact the Vision